- Admission requirements

 Scan copy of recent official test certificate (2019 onwards) proving at least a B2 level according to the Common European Framework of Reference for Languages.

 Accepted certifications: Cambridge ESOL, IELTS (Academic type and Indicator), TOEFL (only iBT, pBT or Home Edition; ITP is not accepted), PTE (Academic), and APTIS British Council.

 Are exempt of presenting this certificate those candidates meeting the requirements specified here: /faq/en_eligibility/

 Motivation letter written in English (maximum 2 pages), which should explain the candidate's professional or study project related with the field of the programme.

 Information about your (past) professional work experience can be included if it is somehow related to the field of the WINTOUR programme but not only.
-Selection committee would like to know the reasons that encourage you to enrol the master and which are motivations and expectations in terms of applying the knowledge acquired in your professional career once you finish the master.
+Selection committee would like to know the reasons that encourage you to enrol the master and which are the motivations and expectations in terms of applying the knowledge acquired in your professional career once you finish the master.

 |Doc7_OtherLanguages||Other Language certificates (if applicable).
 Particularly of interest if the candidate owns certifications in Spanish, French and/or Portuguese.|